The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Results

 \subsection{Impact of baryonic physics}

-It has been shown that the IA signal is sensitive to the choice of baryonic feedback in the simulations, representing an uncertainty in this work \citep{Marcel2014,Soussana20}.
-A change in the AGN heating temperature in the simulations could drive changes in the alignment signal similar to those resulting from the interacting dark matter model.
+Intrinsic alignments are sensitive to the amount of baryonic feedback in hydro-dynamical simulation, representing an uncertainty in this work \citep{Marcel2014,Soussana20}.
+A change in the AGN heating temperature in the simulations drives changes in the alignment signal similar to those resulting from the interacting dark matter model.
 To distinguish between these scenarios, we study two further AGN models in the CDM case.
 These cases include the extreme ends of the allowed AGN heating temperature that still result in a consistent galaxy stellar mass function.
 They correspond, however, to a very different gas fraction in these large systems, still within observational limits \citep{BAHAMASB}.

-We measure the intrinsic alignment signals in these two simulations and show the results in Figure \ref{fig:agnDependence}, where we show a grey shaded region denoting the upper and lower limits of the measured alignment signal, along with the five dark matter models.
-The bottom panel shows the suppression of the two dark matter models relative to CDM including the uncertainty in the AGN feedback, denoting both the most optimistic and pessimistic scenarios.
-We find that the typical alignment suppression induced by interacting dark matter is greater than the one produced by the most extreme AGN feedback.
-Moreover, AGN present an constant, scale-independent shift in the alignment signal, whereas dark matter scatterings have a scale-dependent shift, allowing future surveys to potentially disentangle the two signals.
+We measure the intrinsic alignment signals in these two simulations at two redshift slices and show the results in Figure \ref{fig:agnDependence}, where we show $z=0$ in the left and $z=0.375$ in the right hand panels, a grey shaded region denotes the upper and lower limits of the measured alignment signal, along with the five dark matter models.
+The bottom panel shows the suppression of the two dark matter models relative to CDM including the uncertainty in the AGN feedback.
+We find that at $z=0$ the AGN feedback represents a large uncertainty in the alignment signal, and without further simulations would be difficult to distinguish from SIDM.
+However, at higher redshifts, the uncertainty introduced by AGN is fractionally less, whilst the SIDM signal remains large.
+This represents a possible route to disentangling SIDM from CDM.